Unveiling The October 24 1929 Stock Market Crash

 October 24 1929 Stock Market Crash and its Resonance in 2019

-Bullish and Neutral readings came in at 36 this week, which is very telling as it indicates that the masses are still a long way from embracing this bull market.
-Secondly, it provides ammunition to the new hypothesis we are putting forward.
+This week, bullish and Neutral readings came in at 36, which is very telling as it indicates that the masses are still far from embracing this bull market.
+Secondly, it provides ammunition for our new hypothesis.

-One thing sticks out sorely when we look at market sentiment; bullish readings have hardly traded past their historical averages.
-It, therefore, forces us to consider another possibility that would make no sense under different conditions.
+One thing stands out sorely regarding market sentiment: bullish readings have hardly traded past their historical averages.
+This fact forces us to consider another possibility that would make no sense under different conditions.

 We hypothesise that when the bears are asleep and the bulls are barely awake (as is the case presently), the market will tend to drift towards the direction of least resistance, and the path of least resistance is up.
-Therefore as we have stated before, while we would like the markets to let out a nice dose of steam, there is no rule that says that they have to comply with this request.
-And that is why are continue to issue new plays, as we never put all our eggs in one basket.
+Therefore, as stated before, while we would like the markets to let out a nice dose of steam, no rule says they must comply with this request.
+And that is why we continue to issue new plays, as we never put all our eggs in one basket.

 If the market pulls back, it’s a bonus, and this is why we also adopt the stance that when the trend is up, the stronger the deviation, the better the opportunity.
 Extracted from the July 24, 2019, Market Update